Cribbs, J. · Energy Psychology: Theory, Research, and Treatment · 2023

-In 37 participants (17 male, 20 female, ages 23-37) at an inpatient addiction rehabilitation facility, a single Thought Field Therapy session produced a statistically significant decrease in SUD symptom ratings in 100% of participants (p < .00).
+In 37 participants at an inpatient addiction rehabilitation facility, a single Thought Field Therapy session was followed by a decrease in SUD ratings in 100% of participants; the group-level pre/post change was statistically significant (p<0.001).

 The natural next step: a head-to-head trial against an established treatment like CBT, and a larger sample to confirm the effect.